 Publish the CM Rules Change Proposal Consultation on the CMAG Website;

-Highlight the consultation to all interested stakeholders that it holds contact details for; and
+Highlight the consultation to all interested stakeholders ; and

-Highlight the consultation to Ofgem and the delivery Partners, which may include a request to highlight it to their respective interested stakeholders where contact details are held.
+Highlight the consultation to Ofgem and the Delivery Partners, which may include a request to highlight it to their respective interested stakeholders where contact details are held.

 Following the conclusion of the industry consultation, the CMAG Secretariat shall present the outcomes for consideration at the next scheduled CMAG Meeting.